Achieving the Impossible

 My goal is to change the world with my art.

 Change happens with big films like Schindler’s List.
 Or not.
-Of course, I, like everyone else pursuing our wildest filmmaking dreams, hopes to have a movie like that.
+Of course, I, like everyone else pursuing our wildest filmmaking dreams, hope to have a movie like that.
 Until then, what happens?
 For me, a movie doesn’t have to be a Best Picture winner, or within the drama genre, to change how people think or help society.
 Science fiction, action, and adventure movies, along with animated works, speak to young people when they are first forming opinions about the world.
 Introducing youth to powerful themes and characters works because it did for me as a young person.
 Through movies like these, I learned about the beauty of friendship, the boldest women you will ever meet on screen, and revenge coming silently in the form of winning the crowd so you “will win your freedom.”

 I believe in bringing back old fashioned work ethics and ideals into cinema.
 For me, this means always being kind and friendly with people I work with, and taking inspiration from the range of pop culture, filmmakers, and animation houses I loved in my youth.
 I cannot ignore the truth that someday, someway, somehow I dream I can better this place through the work I create, or I don’t have a reason for having lived.